 Last, if the macro impact of the space frontier is or has the potential to be as large as I have speculated and if it could generate large positive returns to the public purse, then there is the potential that the future fiscal environment could be much more positive than today’s.
 Imagine if we weren’t facing an age of austerity, bitter political division, and nascent class warfare against the elites and wealthy.
 Imagine if our future were better, not worse in every way.
 Imagine if we could create public revenue off a new frontier that would provide relief to our contentious politics and allow for a grand bargain of lower taxes (on everyone, including the rich) paired with greater services, healthcare, and pensions for all.
 That future looks much better than the one that is emerging now in which a winner-take-all society faces an angry electorate with a confiscatory instinct and mood that is going to grow more extreme with each passing year of low economic growth and higher inequality all of which is amplified by a polarized electorate and a debt-laden recovery from a global pandemic.

-Donald and Bernie are just the start.
-A major political realignment is in the works.
-Things could get a lot worse.
+Donald Trump was just the start.
+A major political struggle is happening in a bitterly divided country.
+Things could get a lot worse – and probably will.

 A vastly more prosperous future of rapid economic growth, extraordinary opportunities for investing and achieving outsize returns (think Google, Facebook, and Apple x 100), and just possibly a political environment where government achieves significant revenues without resorting to taxing the rich.
 That is the value proposition we are talking about and it is one that is much more positive for the wealthy than the current trends and outlook suggest.

-So how do you get there today in a way that can achieve consistent funding and realize this potential given how contentious public funding always has been and will always be?
+How, then, do you get there today in a way that can achieve consistent funding and realize this potential given how contentious public funding always has been and will always be?
 How do we tax the rich in a sustainable way to gain not only their acquiescence, but the seemingly impossible outcome of actually enlisting their support in the cause of their own taxation?
+I have some ideas.

-Financial Repression is when government forces the financial sector (re: banks) to purchase public sector debt instead of alternative investments and holds interest rates below the rate of inflation, in effect, forcing the private sector to subsidize government.
+Financial Repression is when governments force the financial sector (re: banks) to purchase public sector debt instead of alternative investments and hold interest rates below the rate of inflation, in effect, forcing the private sector to subsidize government.
 A more sustainable way to tax the rich – and one potentially more palatable to the rich as well – is a variation on this theme.

 Unlike any other government activity which is always a cost, a national investment in the space frontier has the potential to pay for itself over time.
 Therefore, it should be possible to collect revenue directly from commercial and economic activity in space in various forms (income tax, VAT tax, corporate tax, etc.).
 Further, we can expect those revenues to grow over time, potentially to very large numbers.
 A rough sketch of what kind of revenue might be possible long-term was outlined earlier.
 If these cash flows are possible, it means we can treat this as an investment and change how we finance it.

 One option, of course, is create bonds to finance the program.
 That is easy to do.
 There is a vast liquid market looking for safe assets like U.S. Government Treasury Bills.
 But that would increase the government’s debt at a time when that debt looks enormous already.
 That idea will face significant opposition.
 It’s also an old-fashioned way of funding the future and it is subject to the same contentious political process and challenges of sustainability that any other program faces.